Motus Docs

 Data ownership and privacy

 The collaborative nature of Motus relies on a certain level of transparency with respect to data.
 While basic project and tag summary information is made publicly available, researchers have the ability to customize data accessibility and keep their project and data private if necessary.
-See the collaboration policy for more information.
+See the for more information.

 What does Motus provide?